AttekmiContact Us

 You already have some basic knowledge of how an ad exchange platform works.
 Now, let’s take a closer look at its mechanisms.

-So, getting back to RTB, it allows selling ad inventory via instant auctions.
+So, getting back to RTB, an ad exchange allows selling ad inventory via instant auctions.
 After a user enters a website or an app and an impression becomes available, this data is sent to a supply-side platform where a publisher sets the bid floor.
 Then, the request is delivered to the demand-side platform, and the RTB auction takes place on an ad exchange.
 The highest bid wins, and the ad is delivered to the user.
 The whole process takes only a couple of seconds.

 For marketers, real-time bidding enables more precise targeting so they can advertise more effectively.
 Since they can purchase more relevant inventory, the ads are delivered exactly to those users who are most likely to be interested in this content.
 This way, advertisements have higher ROI.